 The unique colours of the temples in Bagan and the sheer concentration rejuvenated my interest in these places of worship.
-So much so that I’m here to share the best ways to tackle the endless pagodas and temples in Bagan as they really should not be missed.
+So much so that I’m here to share the best ways to tackle the endless pagodas and temples in Bagan.
+They really should not be missed.

 The most exciting way to explore the temples in Bagan is by renting a scooter or E-bike.
-For as little as $5 per day you can scoot your way around town – stopping at as many or as little temples in Bagan as you like.
-The downside to exploring these temples in Bagan by scooter is you are left to guide your self.
+For as little as $5 per day, you can scoot your way around town – stopping at as many or as little temples as you like.
+The downside to exploring by scooter is you are left to guide your self.
 The upside is you are left to guide yourself.
 I had the best time visiting the smaller and less crowded sites, stopping when and where I wanted.

 The best way to Tackle the Temples in Bagan

-- Ask staff at hotel/hostel to arrange a driver or scooter rental
+- Ask the staff at your hotel/hostel to arrange a driver or scooter rental

 - If renting a scooter take a map and sunscreen!